lfparizzi/lfparizzi/README.md

 # 👨🏻‍💻 Hello there, I'm Fernando!
-Currently, I'm a Science Computer student and intend to learn and master new technologies.
+Bachelor of Computer Science, learning and mastering new technologies.

 ### 🔗 My links and Contact: